-Employment Verification that documents employment for at least three years in K-12 teaching and/or administration in order to meet the Minnesota requirements for administrative certification.
-Applicants NOT seeking K -12 principal or superintendent license need only submit documentation of work experience in education.
-Interview with the program director. Αc lmission Requirements: All Master's-Level Programs Th e master's-level programs at Bethel University will consider applicants who: Meet the general requirements for admission to the Graduate School.
-Submit official transcript showing an earned baccalaureate degree and official transcripts from all graduate schools attended.
-Applicants must also submit an official transcript from any school that shows completion of required program prerequisites, if any.
-Have earned a baccalaureate degree from a regionally accredited college or university.
-Have earned an undergraduate GPA of 3.00 or higher on a 4.00 scale.
+- Employment Verification that documents employment for at least three years in K-12 teaching and/or administration in order to meet the Minnesota requirements for administrative certification. - ☐ Applicants NOT seeking director of special education, K-12 principal, or superintendent license need only submit documentation of work experience in education. - ☐ Interview with the program director.

+Admission Requirements: All Master's-Level Programs

+The master's-level programs at Bethel University will consider applicants who:

+- ☐ Meet the general requirements for admission to the Graduate School. - ☐ Submit official transcript showing an earned baccalaureate degree and official transcripts from all graduate schools attended.
+Applicants must also submit an official transcript from any school that shows completion of required program prerequisites, if any. - ☐ Have earned a baccalaureate degree from a regionally accredited or internationally recognized as equivalent institution. - ☐ Have earned an undergraduate GPA of 3.00 or higher on a 4.00 scale.